zoontek/wff/README.md

 ***

-But because WFF use massively Sass @extend, it is able to produce this:
+But because WFF use massively Sass @extend directive, it is able to produce this:

 ```sass
 // Example using wff grid system